zalando/restful-api-guidelines/resources/Resources.md

 ## {{ book.should }} Limit number of Resources

 To keep maintenance and service evolution manageable, we should follow "functional segmentation" and "separation of concern" design principles and do not mix different business functionalities in same API definition.
 In this sense the number of resources exposed via API should be limited - our experience is that a typical range of resources for a well-designed API is between 4 and 8.
 There may be exceptions with more complex business domains that require more resources, but you should first check if you can split them into separate subdomains with distinct APIs.

+Nevertheless one API should hold all necessary resources to model compleate business processes helping clients to understand these flows.

 ## {{ book.should }} Limit number of Sub-Resource Levels